The Long Defeat: In Further Defence of Conservatism | The Burkean

 Last November, I wrote an article for the Burkean entitled “In Defence of Conservatism”.
-It drew two responses, one in December of that year (“Rebuking Conservatism”, 07/12/2020) and one nine months later (“Does Conservative Pave the Way for Progressivism”, 11/09/2021).
+It drew two responses, one in December of that year (“Rebuking Conservatism”, 07/12/2020) and one nine months later (“Does Conservatism Pave the Way for Progressivism”, 11/09/2021).
 Both authors took a rather dim view of my piece.
 According to the first, my arguments were: “exactly what we have come to expect from status-quo conservatives – misrepresentation, straw-man, and weakness.”
 The second was even more damning: according to him, my article “highlights the mental decay of a mind infected with the pernicious, debilitating, mind-virus of conservatism.”
 Burn!

 I get the impression, from the vigour of these responses, that they were both written by young men.
 For my part, I can only reply from the mellowness of middle age.